-22 Then He said to the disciples: "Days are coming when you will long to see one of the days of the Son of the Man, and you will not see it.2 23 And they will say to you, 'Look, here!' or 'Look, there!'
-Do not go along or follow.
-24 Because just like the lightning that lights the whole sky when it flashes, so also will the Son of the Man be in His day.
-25 But first He must suffer many things and be rejected by this generation.
+He must suffer many things and be rejected by this generation.
 26 Also, just as it was in the days of Noah, so will it also be in the days of the Son of the Man.
 27 They were eating, drinking, marrying and being given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all.
 28 Likewise also as it was in the days of Lot; they were eating, drinking, buying, selling, planting, building-29 but on the day Lot went out from Sodom, fire and brimstone rained down from heaven and destroyed them all.
 30 Even so will it be in the day when the Son of the Man is revealed.

 31 "In that day, he who is on the housetop, and his goods in the house, let him not go down to get them; and likewise he who is in the field, let him not turn back for them.
-32 Remember Lot's wife!
-33 Whoever seeks to save his life will lose it, and whoever 'wastes' it will preserve it.
+32 Remember Lot's wife!1 33 Whoever seeks to save his life will lose it, and whoever 'wastes' it will preserve it.
 34 I tell you: on that night there will be two men in one bed; one will be taken and the other left.
-35 Two women will be grinding together; one will be taken and the other left."4
+35 Two women will be grinding together; one will be taken and the other left."1